yfuruyama/iOSRuntimePreview/README.md

 iOS Runtime Preview
 ======================
-This tool enables a running iOS app to execute modified source codes without rebuild.
+This tool enables a running iOS app to execute modified source codes without rebuilding them.

-You can check results of modifications to source code instantly as if you are using an interpreter.
+You can check instantly the result of modification to the source code as if you are using an interpreter.
 There is no need for compiling again after editing a source code with this tool!

 See video: [https://vimeo.com/87261099](https://vimeo.com/87261099)